Existence of probability measure valued jump-diffusions in generalized Wasserstein spaces: Main result

+where $w^{-1}(x)=1/w(x)$, which is well defined everywhere on $E^\Delta$ with the convention $w^{-1}(\Delta)=\lim_{|x|\to\infty}w^{-1}(x)$.
 Let $\Xcal$ denote the weak closure of $T(\Pcal_w)$; this will serve as state space for an auxiliary martingale problem.
 Since $\Xcal$ is a closed subset of the locally compact Polish space $M_+(E^\Delta)$, it is itself locally compact Polish.
 This places us in the framework of Theorem~\ref{T:existence1}.
 Note that we have the explicit description